5

 Start with risk, not randomness

-Strise helps compliance teams automatically prioritize onboarding queues using real risk signals, not ticket order or manual guesswork.
+Strise helps compliance teams automatically prioritize onboarding queues using real risk signals.
+Not ticket order.
+Not gut feel.
+Not manual sorting.

-• Delegate low-risk cases automatically, based on your rules
+• Automatically handle low risk cases based on your rules

 • Flag complex or unclear cases for immediate attention

-Every case still gets screened, but now they’re handled in the right order.
+Every case is still screened.
+They are just handled in the right order.

 The right cases, in the right order

-Because it’s fully customizable, you stay in control:
+Because it is fully configurable, you stay in control:

 • Build logic around your team’s expertise